-Krishna has more to say about materially oriented scriptures and religion (though he just mentions the Vedas):
+Krishna has more to say about materially oriented scriptures and religion, though he just mentions the Vedas:

-Again, by “the Vedas” Krishna means the ritualistic portion of the Vedas, the karma-kanda in contrast to the upanishads, the jnana-kanda, which embody the highest spiritual wisdom and vision ever set down by human beings.
+Again, by “the Vedas” Krishna means the ritualistic portion of the Vedas, the karma-kanda in contrast to the Upanishads, the jnana-kanda, which embody the highest spiritual wisdom and vision ever set down by human beings.
 They are really two opposing poles, one external and material, the other internal and spiritual.
-The karma-kanda insists that ritual is the only way to spiritual attainment; the upanishads affirm exactly the opposite.
+The karma-kanda insists that ritual is the only way to spiritual attainment; the Upanishads affirm exactly the opposite.

-Krishna, continuing the theme of the previous verses, insists that however sacred the karma-kanda may claim its rituals to be, they really deal with nothing more than Prakriti, material nature, involvement with which produces only ignorance and bondage culminating in rebirth.
+Krishna, continuing the theme of the previous verses, insists that however sacred the karma-kanda may claim its rituals to be, they really deal with nothing more than Prakriti, material nature, total involvement with which produces only ignorance and bondage culminating in rebirth.

 The pairs of opposites

 The dwandwas, the pairs of opposites, are also material phenomena, such as pleasure and pain, hot and cold, light and darkness, gain and loss, victory and defeat, love and hatred.
 Usually people think that the ideal is to eliminate one half of a pair and cultivate the other.
 This is the common attitude of religion throughout the world: seek the “good” and avoid the “bad.”
 But the sages of India discerned that real wisdom is to be established in the state in which the pairs of opposites cannot affect us.
 We neither seek one nor shun the other, but see them for the momentary appearances they really are, only mirages cast by our own mind.